vishalsalgond/YouTubeAPI/README.md

 Currently the website shows data like subscribers, number of videos, total videos, description of channel and information of playlists of that channel.

-We are trying to add beautiful dashboards so that the website looks more alive and interactive.
+We'll be adding beautiful dashboards to the website so that it looks more alive and interactive.